 The Stubai Glacier makes high-alpine terrain which offers plenty of space for fantastic runs accessible.
 Access of these areas demands for experience and training and for a appropriate behaviour.

 A specifically desinged off-piste-map shows 13 freeride runs in the open ski area.
 The downhills can also be accessed as GPS-tracks on your smartphone.
-They are integrated in the Stubai App.
 This way also people, who are not insiders, have the opportunity to enjoy rewarding downhill rides.

 A printed version of the POWDER DEPARTMENT OFF PISTE MAP is available at the base station‘s ticket counter, at the Neustift ticket office, at the Eisgrat information and at the glacier’s Intersport shops.